Dance Teacher Biographies

 Creative Dance, Funky Jazz, Summer Camps

-She received her BA in dance from WWU, and her MA in Counseling / Psychology from Lesley College.
-She has taught all kinds of dance to students from ages 3-17 throughout the Seattle area, and at MLT since 2005.
+She received her BA in dance from WWU, and her MA in Counseling/Psychology from Lesley College.
+She has taught all kinds of dance to students from ages 3 to 17 throughout the Seattle area since 2002.

-Jennifer keeps her performing chops up to speed with MoDanCo, a modern dance choreographic collective.
-She was a presenter at Dance Educators Association of WA in 2009 and 2013.
-Jennifer and Dena Lee co-directed eNegri!, a youth performance group in 2010 and their latest collaboration was Loss in Found in 2015, honoring lost relationships.
+She was a presenter at Dance Educators Association of WA in 2017, 2013 and 2009.
+Jennifer and Dena Lee co-directed eNergi!, a youth performance group in 2010 and their latest collaboration was Loss in Found in 2015 at Velocity.
+She keeps her performing chops up to speed with MoDanCo, a modern dance choreographic collective.